client9/misspell/README.md

 ### Does this work with gometalinter?

 [gometalinter](https://github.com/alecthomas/gometalinter) runs
 multiple golang linters.
-On 2016-06-12 gometalinter supports  `misspell` natively but it is disabled by default
+Starting on [2016-06-12](https://github.com/alecthomas/gometalinter/pull/134) gometalinter supports `misspell` natively but it is disabled by default.

 ```bash
 # update your copy of gometalinter